|Day's Range||0.724 - 0.729|

 It’s a busy day ahead.
 The FOMC minutes late in the day will draw plenty of attention as market optimism of an economic rebound lingers.

-It’s a relatively quiet day ahead on the economic data front, with U.S factory orders the headline stat of the day ahead….
+It’s a busy day ahead on the economic calendar.
+There is also geopolitics to consider with over the course of the day.

 Oil prices are on the rise and COVID-19 numbers are on the decline as governments ease lockdown measures. it’s “risk-on” early in the day.

 Economic data from the Asian session was skewed to the negative ahead of some key stats out of the Eurozone and the U.S. Expect geopolitics to also play a hand…

 It’s been a busy week thus far, with Powell adding to the risk aversion mid-week.
 COVID-19 jitters are likely to persist as the tension between China and the U.S lingers

 Another late sell-off in US shares, this one perhaps related to the sobering assessment by the leading medical adviser for the Trump Administration about the risks of opening too early, failed to deter investors in the Asia Pacific region.
 Although Japanese shares slipped, most other markets rose.